Guidebook

 The following procedures have been developed with two goals in mind: 1) to promote increased understanding of the expectations embodied in this policy, and 2) to provide for its principled enforcement.

 A. Certain terms used in this policy and the associated guidelines for events with alcohol are defined as follows.
 “Public” area means any space on the Reed College campus (which as a whole is private property) other than student rooms in residence halls.
 As used in this policy, “college social event” is defined as any social gathering that 1) requires the reservation of any college property or facilities (including the Student Union, faculty lounges, and public areas in residence halls), or 2) that if otherwise occurring on campus receives publicity (including postings on electronic bulletin boards or mass e-mailings), or 3) that involves the expenditure of college funds.
 Lectures, discussion groups, and other gatherings associated with normal academic activities are not considered 'college social events.'
 But if alcohol is served at a reception following such lectures and other events, the organizers of the event are responsible for complying with the pertinent provisions of this policy.
-(In accordance with federal workplace legislation, alcohol may not be served or consumed at any academic event or in any place where academic activities are occurring.)
+Alcohol may not be served or consumed at any academic event or in any place where academic activities are occurring.
 “College funds” is defined as any money (including student body funds and funds generated through student organizations) collected or disbursed by Reed College.
 “Financial consideration” is defined in accordance with OLCC regulations and includes the use of college funds to purchase alcohol, as well as the purchase of alcohol through membership fees, the collection of donations, the sale of tickets, or direct purchase by persons being served.

 D. All members of the Reed community and their guests possessing alcoholic beverages must show legal proof of age on request from any member of the College Community.